righettod/injection-cheat-sheets/README.md

 Provide some tips to handle **Injection** into Java application code.

-It's the code repository of the OWASP cheatsheet [Stopping injection in Java cheatsheet](https://www.owasp.org/index.php/Stopping_Injection_In_Java_Cheatsheet).
+It's the code repository of the OWASP cheatsheet [Injection Prevention Cheat Sheet in Java](https://www.owasp.org/index.php/Injection_Prevention_Cheat_Sheet_in_Java).

 *Code of samples are implemented using Maven test cases.*